Small Five Group: Background

 Since the early 1990s, the working methods of the Security Council have been a source of concern to the wider membership of the United Nations.
-With an increase in conflicts after the collapse of the Soviet Union, the work load of the Council increased: In 1988, the Council adopted 20 resolutions, while in 1993 it adopted 93.
+With an increase in conflicts after the collapse of the Soviet Union, the workload of the Council increased: In 1988, the Council adopted 20 resolutions, while in 1993 it adopted 93.
 As the world's principal actor to promote and maintain international peace and security and the principal organ of the United Nations, the Council moved to the center of attention with scathing criticism and doubts about its effectiveness.
-With the increase in work load and the rising attention of the international media, many meetings took place in a private, closed manner.
+With the increase in workload and the rising attention of the international media, many meetings took place in a private, closed manner.

 The wider UN membership started to become more vocal about the Council's practices and procedures, being particularly disturbed about transparency, participation, accountability, and efficiency.

 History

 Encouraged by the recommendations of the World Summit Outcome five small member states of the United Nations, later known as the S-5 Group, began to work together in late 2005, with a view to improve the Security Council's working methods.
 Their main objective was to increase the involvement of States that are not members of the Security Council in its work, enhance its accountability to the rest of the UN, and increase the transparency of its work.

 In March 2006, the S-5 Group circulated a draft resolution with the following major proposals: